somebeaver/es6-test-tools/README.md

 ### 3. Create the test suite

 You must create a folder in your project root called `test`.
 Inside of it, create a file called `es6-test-tools-suite.js`.
-You can run tests directly in here, or use it to import other tests.
-ES6 imports/exports work here.
+This file will be served to the browser, and it is the root of your testing suite.
+Use it to run tests directly, or import other ES6 test modules directly.

 All of the testing tools are available to you globally under `window.ett`.